 Environmental engineers in this area of specialization have specific knowledge on biology and ecology.
-They are able to assess the impacts of contamination and disturbance on ecosystems and organisms.
-They can develop ways to manage ecosystems to mitigate contamination and safeguard natural resources.
+They assess the impacts of contamination and disturbance on ecosystems and organisms and develop ways to manage ecosystems to mitigate contamination and safeguard natural resources.

 Environmental Engineering Technical Electives (upper-division)